2018/9 Review

 25. Jasper Moon On-loan 18-year-old signing from Barnsley who belied his age and physique to compete competently in National League North.
 Had the pace and determination to recover from his occasional mistakes and rescue situations.
 Has potential for a good career in the game, especially if he grows a little taller.
 Appearances: 3; Goals: 0 Rating: 6/10

-26. Sean Newton Endured an unconvincing first six months of the season, when he struggled to regain full fitness following a couple of injuries and fell out of favour under Sam Collins.
+26. Sean Newton Endured an unconvincing first six months of the season, when he struggled to regain full fitness following a couple of injuries and fell out of favour under Sam Collins (see below).
 Reinvigorated following Steve Watson’s appointment and a switch to centre back.
 Commanding in the air at the heart of City’s defence during general play and capable of starting attacking moves with long accurate passes from deep positions, as well as always offering a varied goal threat.
 Appearances: 35 (2); Goals: 6 Rating: 6/10

 27. Jon Parkin Disappointing manner in which to end his City career.
 By his own admission, Parkin needs to be playing regularly to stay fit and rarely made an impact when introduced from the bench as he struggled to adapt to the pace of games.
 Turned back the clock to lead the City line with intelligence against Boston but finished the season without a goal in 14 appearances following his October effort against Nuneaton.
 Appearances: 5 (19); Goals: 3 Rating: 4/10